luniehq/lunie/README.md

 If you would like to integrate your website with the Lunie Browser Extension, enabling your users to securely sign transactions, please follow these instructions.

 To communicate with the extension we internally use the browser messaging API.
 Thankfully this is done for you.
-Please copy the code from the `https://github.com/luniehq/lunie/blob/master/src/scripts/extension-utils.js` to your own website.
-This code exports functions that you may use through out your website to send and receive messages from the extension.
+Please copy the code from the `https://github.com/luniehq/lunie/blob/master/src/scripts/extension-utils.js` to your website.
+This code exports functions that you may use throughout your website to send and receive messages from the extension.

-We use Vue.js to create Lunie and our extension utils assumes the use of Vuex.
+We use Vue.js to create Lunie and our extension utils assume the use of Vuex.

 There are 3 main functions: